-Due to the strict sustainability criteria and its sustainable investment objectives, the fund has been classified by ASN Impact Investors as an Article 9 product under the SFDR.
+Due to the strict sustainability criteria and its sustainable investment objectives, the fund reports in accordance with Article 9 of the SFDR.
 Therefore, the investment selection criteria only include investments which qualify as sustainable as defined by SFDR.

-Asset allocation describes the share of investments in specific Cash held in the fund is not an investment.
+Asset allocation describes the share of investments in specific assets.

+Cash held in the fund is not an investment.
 Cash is meant to facilitate liquidity of the fund on the exchange where the fund is traded.
 Cash is held in relation to liquidity management as per article 3:63 of the Financial Supervision Act (Wet op het financial toezicht - Wft).